Macronix: History

-Macronix was established in 1989.
-In 1997 the company was a global supplier of Mask ROM and EPROMs.
+Headquartered in Taiwan, Macronix was established in 1989.
+By 1997, the company was a global supplier of Mask ROM and EPROMs.

 In 2012 the company developed a process to prolong the life of solid state drives.

 Macronix developed specialized memory chips for the consumer electronics industry, including those used in Nintendo's 3DS and Switch devices, and Samsung's wearable electronic devices.